 The Department finds the claim that updating with a fixed percentile methodology would lead to the "ratcheting" upward of the thresholds to be unsubstantiated.
 The "ratcheting" claim is almost entirely based on the assumption that employers will respond to an automatically updated salary level by converting all or a large number of newly nonexempt workers to hourly status, thus removing them from the data set of full-time salaried workers.
 Yet none of the commenters advancing this claim presented any tangible data or evidence to support their assumption.
 Even those few commenters that provided economic analyses rested their views on the same unsubstantiated assumption that employers will generally reclassify newly nonexempt employees as hourly.
 See, e.g., NRF (including a report by Oxford Economics); PPWO (quoting a study by Edgeworth Economics).
-The results of the Department's close examination of the impact of the 2004 salary level increase provide no evidence that salary level increases due to regular triennial updating will result in employers converting significant numbers of affected EAP workers to hourly pay status and thus raising potential concerns about skewing future updates.
+142 The results of the Department's close examination of the impact of the 2004 salary level increase provide no evidence that salary level increases due to regular triennial updating will result in employers converting significant numbers of affected EAP workers to hourly pay status and thus raising potential concerns about skewing future updates.
+Although many commenters made nearly identical ratcheting claims in this rulemaking, none of the commenters addressed the Department's analysis in response to those same claims in the 2016 rule.